 In the headnote, Megan calls the oatmeal “porridge,” which always brings Goldilocks and her three bears to mind.
 I prefer to call it oatmeal, which sounds ever-so-slightly more sexy than porridge, but it’s still just fancied up peasant food.
 Not that I have anything against peasant food.
 Those royals weren’t doing themselves any favors with their fine white flour and refined sugar.
 I’d take hearty whole grains over that stuff any day (am I showing my peasant roots?).

 Anyway, back to Megan.
-She runs a granola business, posts recipes and stories on her blog, contributes to The Kitchn and, somehow, in between all of that, produced a killer cookbook.
+She runs a granola business, posts recipes and stories on her blog, contributes to The Kitchn and, somehow, in between all of that, produced a stellar cookbook.
 The book is brimming with breakfast/brunch recipes, organized seasonally, that incorporate whole grains.
 When Megan asked me if I’d like a review copy, I said yes (because Megan knows how to make a great breakfast) while kicking myself for not coming up with such a terrific concept.

 This recipe called to me from the winter section.
 It’s just sweet enough to taste like a treat, but hearty enough to hold me over until lunch.
 I’d almost forgotten about the steel-cut oats in the back of my pantry before I made this.
 Steel-cut oats are what rolled oats are made out of—they’re the oats you grew up eating, before they were rolled flat.
 They take a little longer to cook than old-fashioned oats, but they are so creamy that they are worth the wait.